 A QC device driver, like all other device drivers, can pass actual messages or can generate simulated messages.
-In Real Mode, the device driver relays messages between the Open-CIM system and the quality control device.
+In Real Mode, the device driver relays messages between the OpenCIM system and the quality control device.
 In one of the simulation modes, the QC device driver can be used to emulate a quality control device or to test a device.
-For more details, see page 1.
+For more details, refer to "Device Driver Loading Options."

 The table below shows the messages that can appear in the Control Mode box on the Control Panel.
-In each mode, the device driver treats command messages the same whether the they originate from the CIM Manager or from selections you make from the device driver's Control Panel.
+In each mode, the device driver treats command messages the same whether they originate from the CIM Manager or from selections you make from the device driver's Control Panel.